Consenting Adult (film): Plot

 While on his way back to his college, he meets Hank, a man in a diner, who flirts with him.
-Hank offers him a drive and Jeff nervously accepts.
+Hank offers him a drive, and Jeff nervously accepts.
 When Hank makes a move, Jeff initially refuses, but eventually gives in.

-Jeff returns home for Christmas, and tries to be romantic with his neighbor Sue, but quickly realizes that he has no interest in her.
+Jeff returns home for Christmas and tries to be romantic with his neighbor Sue, but quickly realizes that he has no interest in her.
 He then tells his parents that he has stopped treatment with Dr. Daniels, as he does not believe that his sexual orientation is a disease.
 During their confrontation, Jeff criticizes his parents for trying to remain in the closet and reveals that he has been sexually involved with men.
 Ken reaches his boiling point and cuts Jeff off financially.

 Somewhat later, Jeff witnesses gay bashing in a diner and raises his voice to the offenders.
-Later he comes out of the closet to his roommate and best friend Pete.
-Pete calls Jeff out for deceiving him and makes several homophobic remarks, prompting Jeff to move out and move in with his new boyfriend Stu.
+Later he comes out of the closet to his roommate and best friend, Pete.
+Pete calls Jeff out for deceiving him and makes several homophobic remarks, prompting Jeff to move out and move in with his new boyfriend, Stu.

 Suddenly, Ken dies from a stroke.
 After his funeral, Tess hands Jeff a letter written by his father in which he opens up about his struggle of trying to accept his son's homosexuality.
-He has written that he is not ready to embrace his lifestyle, but does not intend on giving up his son.
-Tess tells her friend Claire that she has accepted her son, but does not want to share or witness his lifestyle.
+He has written that he is not ready to embrace his lifestyle but does not intend to give up his son.
+Tess tells her friend Claire that she has accepted her son but does not want to share or witness his lifestyle.
 In the end, still struggling to cope, she calls her son and tells him she loves him.